 I love my family and friends, journalism, reading, social media, being on the water, cats, dogs, cupcakes, beaches, warm sunshine and iced tea.
-I’ve lived across Michigan in Traverse City, Lansing, Ann Arbor and metro Detroit, as well as Chicago, Washington, D.C., Nashville and New Jersey.
-I’m a new mom in love with my daughter, Lucy, and her daddy, David.
+I’ve lived across Michigan in Traverse City, Lansing, Ann Arbor and metro Detroit, as well as in Chicago, Washington, D.C., Nashville and New Jersey.
+I’m a devoted mom in love with my husband, David, and our two kids.

 About my career:

-My journalism career has taken several twists and turns — I’ve been a reporter, a director of audience development, a digital news director and a top editor.
+My journalism career before that took several twists and turns — I’ve been a reporter, a director of audience development, a digital news director and a top editor.
 But a few things have been consistent over time: I am passionate about digital innovation, overhauling our business models and connecting deeply with our audiences.

 I’ve built my reputation on understanding the behaviors of people who consume news and coaching my teams to react, and cater to, their quickly changing needs.

 Anyone who knows me well will tell you I love change, experimentation and iteration.
 I have a track record of audience growth, a strong background in training and coaching teams across the country on using analytics in news decision-making, and extensive experience managing and working on a real-time desk focused on responding to audience and planning/optimizing content.

 As a business reporter at The Ann Arbor News, I helped launch a daily video show and trained other staffers in multimedia.
 After that I was part of the AnnArbor.com experiment during my time working for Advance Publications.
 Being part of a startup conceived to change the conversation about journalism and build an entirely new business model was exhilarating.
 I loved every minute of it.
 Joining the Detroit Free Press was a huge step in my career; I was hired there specifically to be a change agent and accelerate the newsroom’s transformation to a digital-focused operation.
 A big part of that was teaching the staff how to understand their readers in order to grow audience.